Old problem revisited: Which equilateral convex polygons tile the plane?: Nonperiodic equilateral tilings and possible applications

 \section{Nonperiodic equilateral tilings and possible applications}

-A naive (but wrong) understanding of the above section could be in the sense that we had found and characterized all possible monohedral tilings with equilateral convex polygons and that all these are periodic.
+A naive (but wrong) understanding of the above sections could be that we had found and characterized all possible monohedral tilings with equilateral convex polygons and that all these are periodic.
 We will demonstrate that such tiles admit several other interesting tilings without a translational symmetry.

 A classical example with rotational symmetry was already given in the above-mentioned paper by Hirschhorn and Hunt.
 Moreover, any rotational symmetry of arbitrary order can be represented by an equilateral convex hexagonal tiling, as was demonstrated in \cite{rota}.
-As an example, figure \ref{rota7} shows a tiling with symmetry group $D_7$ in Schoenflies notation.
+As an example, Fig. \ref{rota7} shows a tiling with symmetry group $D_7$ in Schoenflies notation.

 Such a nonperiodic tiling should not be misunderstood as aperiodic.
 Obviously, these monotiles can also generate periodic tilings.
 Nevertheless, it could be possible that quasicrystals exist with a similar rotational symmetry.
 Techniques are known to grow crystals starting with a so-called seed.
-If chemists could create a seed crystal in the form of, e.g., the shaded subset in the center of the figure \ref{rota7}, then a periodic crystal structure would be inhibited and only the variant with rotational symmetry could occur.
+If chemists could create a seed crystal in the form of, e.g., the shaded subset in the center of the Fig. \ref{rota7}, then a periodic crystal structure would be inhibited and only the variant with rotational symmetry could occur.
 This is, of course, not a guarantee for the existence of quasicrystals but in several cases new materials with unusual rotational symmetries have been found \cite{grow}, \cite{quasi2}.

-Looking further into the molecular structure of \cite{quasi3}, we can even find equilateral hexagonal cells that could (in theory) be composed in the rotational symmetric manner of figure \ref{rota7}, here in $D_5$ symmetry.
-Figure \ref{rota5} gives an optical impression of this molecular grid.
+Looking further into the molecular structure of \cite{quasi3}, we can even find equilateral hexagonal cells that could (in theory) be composed in the rotational symmetric manner of Fig. \ref{rota7}, here in $D_5$ symmetry.
+Fig. \ref{quasi} gives an optical impression of this molecular grid.
 Note that the molecular structure at each of the edges is the same such that any edge-to-edge tiling with this hexagon also works on the molecular level.
 However, it should be pointed out that the displayed structure does not show an existing quasicrystal.
-Only the hexagonal cell on the left side of figure \ref{rota5} could be found among the examples of \cite{quasi3}.
+Only the hexagonal cell on the left side of Fig. \ref{quasi} could be found among the examples of \cite{quasi3}.